 Employers should ensure that they hire honest, trustworthy, and reliable employees.
 If an employee causes an injury to another person, the injured party may have a claim against the employer for negligent hiring practices.

-The Houston negligent hiring practices lawyer of Attorney Brian White & Associates, P.C. can help you with a negligent hiring claim.
+The Houston negligent hiring practices lawyer of Attorney Brian White Personal Injury Lawyers can help you with a negligent hiring claim.
 Our legal team understands this complex area of personal injury law.
 You can trust that we will do everything within our power to help you recover compensation after your injury.

 How Our Houston Personal Injury Lawyers Can Help You With a Negligent Hiring Claim